Music streaming service: Revenue and royalties

-Streaming services have led to new types of promotional strategies for music releases; in 2016, Kanye West received attention for making multiple updates to his album The Life of Pablo on streaming services following its initial release (including mastering tweaks and, eventually, a new song), with Jayson Greene of Pitchfork comparing it to updates to computer software.
-In several prominent cases, artists have temporarily replaced the album covers of their existing discography to tease an upcoming release, such as Dua Lipa replacing her albums' cover art with kaleidoscopic versions to tease "Houdini", Doja Cat replacing her cover art with red-tinted versions to tease Scarlet, and Charli XCX promoting Brat by replacing the cover art of her past releases with versions mimicking the design of the Brat cover.
+Streaming services have led to new types of promotional strategies for music releases.
+In 2016, Kanye West received attention for making multiple revisions to his album The Life of Pablo on streaming services following its initial release (including mastering tweaks and, later on, a new song), with Jayson Greene of Pitchfork comparing it to updates for computer software.
+In several prominent cases, artists have temporarily replaced the album covers of their existing discography to tease an upcoming release, such as Dua Lipa replacing her albums' cover art with kaleidoscopic versions to tease "Houdini", Doja Cat tinting her covers red to tease Scarlet, and Charli XCX promoting Brat by replacing the cover art of her past releases with versions mimicking the design of Brat.
+Brat itself was later updated with a cover carrying a rusted, scratched out look in May 2025, and then changed to read "forever <3" in June to mark its first anniversary.